Contacts (dial code 0117)

 Bristol Marina is on your starboard side about half a mile within the Floating Harbour.
 They offer berths when available together with a whole range of facilities covered shortly.
 A link to their website is provided below:

-The price here works at £2.65 per metre per day which includes navigation licence, electricity and VAT.
+The price here works at £2.75 per metre per day which includes navigation licence, electricity and VAT.
+The "Navigation Licence" includes passage through the Cumberland Basin lock.

 You need to book ahead with them but they tell us that they do keep spare berths for visitors so it is worth a go.
-The disadvantage is that you are a fair way down the docks from the City; there is a bus but that only runs until 19:53 bin the evening
+The slight disadvantage is that you are a fair way down the docks from the City; there is a bus but that only runs until 19:53 in the evening and there is also the regular water taxi which will drop you off right in the centre of Bristol.

 Many other berths are provided in the Floating Harbour, and are best seen by reference to the chart provided on their website.